What Is Wrongful Interference with a Business Relationship?

 Each jurisdiction is different in the ways it currently and historically has conducted business.
 Therefore the elements necessary to make a wrongful interference case will also vary by jurisdiction.
 Most jurisdictions agree upon the following, although it is best to consult a legal expert on a case-by-case basis:

 - The defendant can prove a valid relationship or contract existed.

 - The interference was not authorized in any way.

 - Financial or other damages must have been the result of such interference.

 If you are unsure whether you have been the victim of wrongful interference with a business relationship, post your legal need on UpCounsel's marketplace today.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.